Xubuntu/wiki.xubuntu.org/content/qa/report.md

 ### Your whole system crashed

 You might find [Debugging System Crashes](https://help.ubuntu.com/community/DebuggingSystemCrash) helpful.
 Reporting system crashes is slightly more complex.
-But don\'t worry if you don\'t manage: just start reporting \'normal bugs\'.
+But don't worry if you don't manage: just start reporting 'normal bugs'.
 As you get in the swing of things you will learn how to do more and more.

 ### You want to ask a question, or notice things that should work better or need to be more user friendly